 A property valuation or real estate appraisal is done by a certified, state-licensed professional.
 A property appraiser usually considers factors such as-

-Recent sale of other properties
+1. Recent sale of other properties

-Replacement cost of the property
+2. Replacement cost of the property

-Operating cost of the property
+3. Operating cost of the property

-Rental income, if any, that it might earn
+5. Rental income, if any, that it might earn

 Income approach- The assessor, by taking into account the operating expenses, maintenance charges and financing terms analyses how much money the property might earn if it is rented out.

-Common Considerations by the property appraiser

-Property valuation aims to achieve an estimate about the best transaction price for the property.
+Common Considerations by the property appraiser - Property valuation aims to achieve an estimate of the best transaction price for the property.
 Apart from the mathematical model, the property appraiser also keeps some general considerations in mind while evaluating a property.

-Qualitative considerations such as condition and infrastructure of the property, location of the property and legal restrictions (if any)
+1. Qualitative considerations such as condition and infrastructure of the property, location of the property and legal restrictions (if any)

-Quantitative considerations such as the total area of the property, age of the property, number of other buildings in and around the property
+2. Quantitative considerations such as the total area of the property, age of the property, number of other buildings in and around the property

-The appraiser also does the valuation depending on the locality and the neighborhood, present political situation of the country as well as economic stability
+3. The appraiser also does the valuation depending on the locality and the neighbourhood, present political situation of the country as well as economic stability

 The homeowner or seller appoints a property appraiser to understand and estimate the value of the property, as most of the times they are not competent enough to do so on their own.
 But, home sellers/buyers have to ensure that they do not blindly follow the evaluation given by the professional expert and can keep in mind a few points when their property is being appraised.

 Ascertain that the agent has researched the value of the property by using a comparative market analysis, i.e. in relation to other properties sold as well as about to be sold in the market